Kanye West campaign in Virginia is accused of deceptive signature gathering

 She said she was standing outside a Walmart on Aug.
 20 when a man approached her with what he described as a petition “to give somebody else a chance” on the ballot.
 He would not answer her questions about who it was or what race it was for, Scheeler said in an interview.
 She said the man also folded over the cover sheet on his clipboard to hide the name of the candidate.

 Scheeler said she took the clipboard to look at the name.
-When she expressed incredulity that it was West, she said, the petition circulator turned to her 16-year-old son and asked if he would like to sign.
+When she expressed incredulity that it was West, she said, the circulator turned to her 16-year-old son and asked whether he would like to sign.

 “If this is the way that they were handling most of the signatures, I think that people didn’t realize what they were signing,” Scheeler said.
 “It was very, very deceptive.”